Eric Joyce: Drink driving

-Assaults in the Houses of Parliament
+Assault

-Joyce was arrested at 22:50 on 22 February 2012 in the Palace of Westminster by the Metropolitan Police on suspicion of committing assault.
+On 22 February 2012 Joyce was arrested in the Palace of Westminster on suspicion of committing assault.
 He was reported to have attacked as many as six politicians, including a Labour whip, after having gone "berserk" following a dispute with a group of Tory MPs sitting nearby.
-He headbutted and punched the Conservative MP, Stuart Andrew, after striking Labour Assistant Whip Phil Wilson, while Wilson was attempting to restrain him.
-He also headbutted Thurrock Conservative councillor Ben Maney, and punched Basildon Conservative Councillor, Luke Mackenzie, both of whom were attempting to break up the incident.
+He headbutted and punched the Conservative MP Stuart Andrew after striking Labour Assistant Whip Phil Wilson while Wilson was attempting to restrain him.
+He also headbutted Thurrock Conservative councillor Ben Maney and punched Basildon Conservative Councillor Luke Mackenzie, both of whom were attempting to break up the incident.
 Two more Conservative MPs, Alec Shelbrooke and Jackie Doyle-Price, were also caught up in the fracas while attempting to intervene and calm Joyce down.
-A door window was smashed as Joyce attempted to resist arrest before being removed by police and taken to Belgravia police station.
 The disturbance occurred at the Strangers' Bar (reserved for MPs and their guests).

-Suspended the following day from the Labour party after his arrest, on 23 February he was charged with three counts of common assault and released on police bail.
-A fourth charge was added on 9 March.
-He was fined £3,000 and ordered to pay £1,400 in compensation to his victims, but not given a custodial sentence.
-In a statement before the House of Commons on 12 March 2012, he apologised personally to his victims, stated that he had resigned from the Labour Party, and that he intended to complete his current term as an MP but not seek re-election.

-In August 2012, Joyce was back in Court after using scissors on 4 July 2012 to remove the electronic tag that had been fitted to his leg as part of the community order; he was fined £600.
+The following day, Joyce was suspended from the Labour Party.
+He pleaded guilty to four charges in relation to the incident, was fined £3,000 and ordered to pay £1,400 in compensation to his victims, but not given a custodial sentence.
+In a statement before the House of Commons on 12 March 2012, he apologised to his victims, stated that he had resigned from the Labour Party, and that he intended to complete his current term as an MP but not seek re-election.
+In August 2012, Joyce was fined £600 for removing the electronic tag that had been fitted to his leg as part of the community order.

 A year later, on 14 March 2013, Joyce was again arrested after a disturbance during a karaoke event in the sports and social bar of the House of Commons.
 He was seen outside the bar wrestling on the floor with two police officers and reportedly had one of the officers in a headlock.
 He was not prosecuted.